mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 .. [#]:: OK, you might need to know a tiny bit about my political
-      stance, which can be described as nice fluffy Euro-liberal until we look at Child Protection and I take a stance that makes Gengis Khan look left wing.
+      stance, which can be described as nice fluffy Euro-liberal until we look at Child Protection and I take a stance that makes Gengis Khan look like a big softie.
 Anyway the important takeaway for this book is individual equality and market-led price discovery.

-From literacy to programmability
+(more governace)

+Governance and Software
 ================================

 .. pull-quote::